izikeros/blog/content/posts/posts/2023/2023-04-19-attacking_differential_privacy_using_correlation_between_features.md

 ---
-Title: Attacking Differential Privacy Using the Correlation Between the Features
-Slug: attacking-differential-privacy-using-the-correlation-between-the-features
-Date: 2023-04-19
-Modified: 2023-04-19
-Start: 2023-04-19
-Tags: machine-learning, python, privacy, xai, responsible-ai
 Category: Explainable AI
+Date: '2023-04-19'
 Image: /images/head/attacking_differential_privacy.jpg
-banner: "/images/head/attacking_differential_privacy.jpg"
+Modified: '2023-04-19'
+Slug: attacking-differential-privacy-using-the-correlation-between-the-features
+Start: '2023-04-19'
+Status: published
 Summary: Learn how the differential privacy works by simulating attack on data protected with that technique.
-Status: published
+Tags: machine-learning, python, privacy, xai, responsible-ai
+Title: Attacking Differential Privacy Using the Correlation Between the Features
+banner: /images/head/attacking_differential_privacy.jpg
 prompt: Give me long texts for the data security experts on How to use correlation between features to attack differential privacy?
 Use latex equations in code fences (for ease copy-paste them) where needed.
 Use research paper style.
 ---